 Hello everyone and welcome back to another of my quick video reviews!
-Planetbase was provided to us by Xbox via a digital code for Xbox One.
+Serial Cleaner was provided to us by the developer via a digital code for Xbox One.

-Hello everybody and welcome to the twenty fourth episode of BXB’s Bits and Bobs!
+Hello everybody and welcome to the twenty eighth episode of BXB’s Bits and Bobs!
 A bi-weekly podcast where we talk about whatever we damn well please!
-This weeks show is a little short on manpower with only two of us able to make it!
-But don’t worry we still have game stuff to talk about.
+In this weeks show we return from vacation and talk about the many many games we have played in that time!

 One of the best things about reviewing video games is playing games that perhaps I would likely have never played, nor even heard of.
 Sometimes you discover a right gem, that takes a simple idea and implements it perfectly to create a fun or thought provoking experience that sticks with you long after you finish it.
 Other times, you get to take in some of the worst that the industry has to offer. ‘n Verlore Verstand, by South African based developer Skobbejak Games, is very much one of these games….